spectrum-dev/codex/README.md

 ### Running Interactive Shell (For Tests / Migrations)
     1. `docker-compose run --rm <(orchestration / block-monolith)> /bin/bash`
     2. Execute any normal django function you would execute normally

+### Setup Issues
+    1.
+        You will need to export ASSEMBLER_PROJECT_DIR, which is the folder where you will keep all assembler-related code `export ASSEMBLER_PROJECT_DIR="/path/to/assember-root-file"`

+    2.
+        You may need to add permissions for all the `docker-entrypoint.sh` files

+        Change directory into the `django-orchestration` and `django-block-monolith` repositories and run `chmod +x docker-entrypoint.sh` in each repository